Four guidelines for effective use of research in your novel

 Underpin the plot

 This is an extension of being relevant but in a more proactive way, using your research to reinforce the plot and your characters’ motivations and development.
 As a child in Australia, we often went to a fun fair by the beach, and I wanted to incorporate this bit of personal history into Keepers.
 The day that Raine spends there with Teddy, Alf and their friends, ends with a roller coaster ride.
-While in itself a perfect metaphor for their relationship, adding in Raine’s own emotions at how she felt about the scary ride and with whom she would share a seat, deepened the metaphor.
+While in itself a perfect metaphor for their relationship, by adding in Raine’s own emotions at how she felt about the scary ride and with whom she would share a seat, I deepened the metaphor.

 How do we do put this into practice?